- Square Enix

 Instruments: Piano, Keyboard, Drums, Guitar

 Despite majoring in electronic engineering, Hirokazu Tanaka desired to perform with bands to make his fortune.
 After graduating, he made the difficult decision to join Nintendo as a sound engineer and initially worked on the sound effects for the Arcade's Space Firebird, Mario Bros. and the Donkey Kong series in technically demanding roles.
 Making the transition to the composer with Donkey Kong 3, he individualised subsequent scores like Duck Hunt, Wrecking Crew, and Balloon Fight with a custom sound driver and distinctive jingles.
-In more substantial efforts, he produced a dark ambient score to Metroid and Kid Icarus.
+In more substantial efforts, he produced a dark ambient score to Metroid and a youthful melodic accompaniment to Kid Icarus.

 Tanaka was responsible for creating the sound source of the Game Boy and scoring its debut titles, including Super Mario Land.
 In landmark roles, he was responsible for sound management on the console's Tetris, a rock-flavoured score to Famicom Wars, and the co-composition of the endearing Mother.
 After introducing Yuka Tsujiyoko, Ryoji Yoshitomi, Kazumi Totaka, and Minako Hamano, he created his final scores to Fire Emblem, Dr. Mario, Knight Move, Mario Paint, X, Earthbound, and Snoopy Concert.
 In 1998, he was responsible for conceiving and designing the Game Boy Camera and Game Boy Printer accessories.